pysat/pysat/docs/new_instrument.rst

 * :py:data:`date_array`, a list of dates for which data will be downloaded
 * :py:data:`data_path`, the full path to the directory to store data
-* :py:data:`user`, a string for the remote database username
+* :py:data:`user`, an optional string for the remote database username
-* :py:data:`password`, a string for the remote database password
+* :py:data:`password`, an optional string for the remote database password

-The routine should download the data and write it to the disk at the data_path.
+The routine should download the data and write it to the disk at the location provided by 'data_path', which will be supplied by :py:mod:`pysat`.

 .. _rst_new_inst-optattr: